What is a Landscaper?

-Large corporations have company grounds to be maintained, schools and universities have campus grounds to keep, cities and towns have public parks that need maintenance and improvements, zoos and theme parks need landscape design solutions too; all of these are potential clients or employers for a landscaper.
+Large corporations have company grounds to be maintained, schools and universities have campus grounds to keep, cities and towns have public parks that need maintenance and improvements, and zoos and theme parks need landscape design solutions as well.
+All of these are potential clients or employers for a landscaper.
 On a smaller scale, many landscapers earn a living planting seasonal flowers and trimming trees and shrubs.
 This sort of work doesn't require much equipment or training, so it can be a good stepping stone to a career change, providing an opportunity to get one's feet wet without necessarily quitting the day job.

 What is the workplace of a Landscaper like?

 A landscapers "office" might be anywhere from working in someone's backyard trimming trees, to being employed by a corporation with a large campus to maintain.
 In all likelihood, the workplace of nearly everyone with a career in landscaping will be primarily outdoors.
 Many landscapers own their own small business, and working from home is common for someone just starting out.

 A bootstrapping new landscape worker might apprentice themselves to an experienced landscaper first, perhaps while taking some classes towards an eventual degree.
 When they're ready to move on to running their own business, one of their first purchases might be their own van or truck and some basic equipment, and then finding a few customers to get things started.